Skip to content

 Race Weight Without the Misery

-The problem: Body composition is the universal motivator nobody talks about.
-The standard restriction approaches make you slower.
+The problem: Body composition is the thing everyone wants and nobody talks about honestly.
+The usual restriction approaches just make you slower and miserable.

-What you'll do: Race weight as a training outcome, not a diet outcome.
-Sustainable body composition change without the 9pm fridge raids.
+What you'll do: Race weight as a by-product of training, not a diet you white-knuckle.
+Sustainable change — no 9pm fridge raids, no watts left on the kitchen floor.

 • 14-min video